Independence of premise

 In proof theory and constructive mathematics, the principle of independence of premise (IP) states that if φ and ∃x θ are sentences in a formal theory and φ → ∃x θ is provable, then ∃x (φ → θ) is provable.
 Here x cannot be a free variable of φ, while θ can be a predicate depending on it.

 The main application of the principle is in the study of intuitionistic logic, where the principle is not generally valid.
 Its crucial equivalent special case is discussed below.

 The principle is valid in classical logic.

 Discussion

 As is common, the domain of discourse is assumed to be inhabited.
 That is, part of the theory is at least some term.
 For the discussion we distinguish one such term as a.
 In the theory of the natural numbers, this role may be played by the number 7.
-Below, φ and ψ denote propositions not depending on x, while θ is a predicate that can depend on in.
+Below, φ and ψ denote propositions not depending on x, while θ is a predicate that can depend on x.